codeitkrishna/digital-teaching-tree/README.md

 * For testing create a dummy tree with at-least 1000 nodes in the collection.

 ## Description
-The Teaching Tree project is a digital teaching platform designed for schools to organize educational materials in a hierarchical tree structure.
+This Digital File Tree Management project is a teaching resource management platform designed for schools to organize educational materials in a hierarchical tree structure.
 Teachers can create folders for each subject, with each subject containing lessons, modules, and workbooks.
 This project aims to provide a user-friendly interface for teachers to manage and organize teaching materials efficiently.

 It organises the file system in a tree structure and managesthe database by a **Nested Set Model**.